Snow Excuse

 Snow Excuse is a 1966 Warner Bros.
 Merrie Melodies cartoon directed by Robert McKimson.
 The short was released on May 21, 1966, and stars Daffy Duck and Speedy Gonzales.

+In this film, Speedy tries to steal firewood from Daffy.

 Plot

-Speedy is freezing in his mountaintop cabin, and so asks Daffy if he can borrow some firewood.
+Speedy Gonzales is freezing in his mountaintop cabin, and so asks Daffy Duck if he can borrow some firewood.
 The ever-greedy duck stubbornly refuses, prompting Speedy to steal some wood so he can survive.
 Ripostes on both sides are thrown:

 1: Daffy attempts to move all his firewood indoors, but Speedy ambushes him and quickly steals a log.

 2: Speedy sneaks in through a drainpipe.
 Daffy, having anticipated this, fires three bullets into the pipe, then runs to his fridge and opens it.
 When Speedy appears in the fridge, Daffy catches him with a baseball glove, but is then hit by the bullets he fired.
 Daffy then snarls "What a miserable mouse" as Speedy steals another log.

 3: Speedy knocks on Daffy's door, threatening to break it down if he doesn't open it.
 However, Speedy is gone when Daffy opens it.
 Speedy attempts to run in through the back, but Daffy scares him off using a cat head.
 When he hears another knock on the door, he opens it and shoots his rifle, thinking it's Speedy again, only to discover that he has shot at a postman's feet.
-The postman retaliates by tying Daffy up with the gun and tearing up his post, allowing Speedy to take another log.
+The postman retaliates by tying Daffy up with the gun and tearing up his post (cursing at him in "Mexican" gibberish all the while), allowing Speedy to take another log.

 4: Speedy takes a plank off the wall of Daffy's hacienda and takes it to his cabin, but finds Daffy lying on it ("Greetings, mouse.
 Thanks for the sleigh ride.")
-He promptly sends it sliding back down the mountain again, crashing back into Daffy's hacienda.
+He promptly sends it sliding back down the mountain again, crashing back into Daffy's hacienda ("This is getting monotonous...").